Wednesday 3 July 2024

 Say's Phoebe shot through the gap in a fence.

-A Spruce Grouse flushed by the car flew over our heads.
+Flushed by the car a Spruce Grouse flew over our heads.

 Turkey Vulture flying over road kill.